anotherAsad/AdvancedComputerSystems/Project1/part5/readme.md

 <h1>Part 5</h1>
 In part 5, we were supposed to see the impact of misses in the Translation Lookaside Buffer.
-The TLB is usually a fully assosiative cache like structure inside the CPU used for quick virtual to physical address translation.
+The TLB is usually a high-assosiativity cache like structure inside the CPU used for quick virtual to physical address translation.
 A TLB miss usually results in a relatively expensive page walk.
 There can be a multi-level cache-like hierarchy for the TLB inside the processor as well.

 For this part, we use the Linux's `mmap` system call to allocate pages to us.
 This way, we are sure that the memory allocated to our program always begins at a fresh page.